GeorgiaMap/recycling/README.md

 # Georgia Recycling

-A collaboration of Georgia Recyclers with the Georgia Recycling Coalition and The Georgia Department of Economic Development, Center of Innovation for Energy.
+A collaboration of Georgia Commercial recyclers with the Georgia Recycling Coalition (GRC) and The Georgia Department of Economic Development's Center of Innovation for Energy.
+Updates are underway for our new directory launch later in February 2022.